 Election to Associate Membership

-Applications for associate membership will be reviewed by the administrative staff of the Association to ensure membership requirements are fulfilled.
+Applications for associate membership will be reviewed by the administrative staff of the Association to ensure the application is complete and membership requirements are fulfilled.
+If the administrative staff determines the application is incomplete or does not appear to satisfy membership requirements, the administrative staff may contact the applicant to supplement or modify the application.

-When the nominee’s application needs further evaluation, the Membership Committee will review nominations for membership and will present its recommendations at the interim meeting of the Board of Directors and at the Board of Directors meeting at the annual meeting of the Association.
-The chair of the Membership Committee will report an unfavorable review of a nominee by the Membership Committee to the nominee.
+If the administrative staff cannot determine whether an applicant’s election to associate membership is consistent with the Association’s membership requirements, then the application shall be referred to the Membership Committee.
+The Membership Committee will review nominations for membership and will present its recommendations at the interim meeting of the Board of Directors and at the Board of Directors meeting at the annual meeting of the Association.
+The Chair of the Membership Committee will report an unfavorable review of a nominee by the Membership Committee to the nominee.
 The nominee may request the nomination to be submitted to the Board of Directors for vote despite the unfavorable recommendation of the Membership Committee, in which case the appropriate documents will be circulated with those of all other nominees.
-The chair of the Membership Committee will circulate the names of the nominees and their academic associations to all members of the Board of Directors at least one month prior to the annual meeting of the Association and the interim meeting of the Board of Directors.
+The Chair of the Membership Committee will circulate the names of the nominees and their academic associations to all members of the Board of Directors at least one month prior to the annual meeting of the Association and the interim meeting of the Board of Directors.

+3. All decisions regarding whether to grant an individual associate membership in the Association is within the Association’s discretion.
+All decisions are final and not appealable.

 Privileges of Associate Membership

 Associate members shall have all the rights and privileges of full membership except that they shall not hold office or vote.
-Associate members may serve on committees.
+Associate members may serve on Advisory Committees and Committees and may participate in Affinity Groups if they are eligible, as determined by individual Affinity Group requirements.

 Section III.
 Junior Member